 Inflation Rate in Belgium averaged 5.59 percent from 1921 until 2020, reaching an all time high of 222.81 percent in January of 1947 and a record low of -18.11 percent in October of 1921.
 This page provides the latest reported value for - Belgium Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Belgium Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistics Belgium

-Inflation Rate in Belgium is expected to be 0.40 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Belgium to stand at 1.50 in 12 months time.
-In the long-term, the Belgium Inflation Rate is projected to trend around 1.50 percent in 2020, according to our econometric models.
+Inflation Rate in Belgium is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Belgium to stand at 1.60 in 12 months time.
+In the long-term, the Belgium Inflation Rate is projected to trend around 1.80 percent in 2021 and 2.00 percent in 2022, according to our econometric models.